for Limb Lengthening & Reconstruction

 When assessing distribution of height in the population we consider the normal bell curve.
 We divide people by distribution around the mean (average), and normal height is considered plus/minus 3 standard deviations from the mean.
 Short stature below 3 standard deviations from the mean in individuals without a medical condition such as dwarfism, growth hormone deficiency etc., is considered constitutional short stature.
 The lower limit of so called normal stature for Caucasian men is 5’5” tall and for woman is 5’0”.

 While patients with dwarfism are often treated as children, patients with constitutional short stature or low normal stature are not treated until they have completed growing.
 Patients with LNS and CSS also do not usually have deformities of the bones.
 To minimize the treatment time for lengthening we prefer the lengthening and the nailing technique (LATN).
 This method minimizes the treatment time in the external fixator, limited to the time required to obtain the lengthening desired without having to wear the external device during the hardening or consolidation phase.
 This method also reduces the rehabilitation time, time to return to full weightbearing, work, school and recreational activities.

 A new fully implanted lengthening nail is available.
 This approach would not require an external fixator at all.
-This devise is called the ISKD and is made by Orthofix Inc. It is FDA approved.
+While this is FDA approved, it is relatively new.
+This devise is called the ISKD and is made by Orthofix Inc.